gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 The renderer takes a variable number of frames to render a single generation of Game of Life, taking fewer frames when inter-generation change is less dramatic.
+This is a slowed down recording in which the variability of the effective frame rate is clearly visible.

 {% image slow.webp %}

-### Just Redraw What's Changed
+### NES Graphics Primer

 The background nametable is stored in video memory.
 This is memory connected to the graphics chip, and isn't directly accessible to the CPU.
 Each element of the nametable is a single byte, and is treated as an index into the _pattern table_, which contains the shapes of tiles.
-The NES screen resolution is 256x240 pixels, or 32x30 tiles, 8x8 pixels each, so the nametable has 960 such entries.
+The NES screen resolution is 256x240 pixels, or 32x30 tiles, 8x8 pixels each, so the nametable has 32 x 30 = 960 entries.

 The CPU updates the nametable by writing to a pair of memory-mapped registers (0x2006 and 0x2007 to be precise).
 One register sets the current video memory address in two successive writes (video memory addresses are 2 bytes, but the register is only 1 byte wide).
 The second register is used to write a byte of data to the current video memory address, and increment the current address.
-In this way, it's possible to set a sequence of consecutive nametable entries with 1 write per tile, plus 2 writes initially to set the address of the start of the sequence.
+In this way, it's possible to set a sequence of consecutive nametable entries with 1 write per entry, plus 2 writes initially to set the address of the start of the sequence.

-This pair of registers may only be accessed during the vertical blanking interval (VBLANK), which is a period of 2273 CPU cycles (~1.27ms) once per frame (the NES runs at 60 FPS).
-That's not much time, so it can be worth it to spend a little extra time outside of VBLANK to make things run more smoothly within the interval.
+This pair of registers may only be accessed during the vertical blanking interval (VBLANK), which is a period of 2273 CPU cycles (~1.27ms) once per frame (the NES runs at 60 FPS), during which the graphics hardware isn't updating the display.
+That's not much time, so
+it can be worth it to
+spend
+a little extra time outside of VBLANK to make things run more smoothly within the interval.

+### Just Redraw What's Changed

-My rendering strategy is to use the time outside of VBLANK to look at the differences between each pair of consecutive states, and build a _draw queue_ listing all the parts of the nametable that need to be updated, and what they need to be update to.
+My rendering strategy is to use some of the time outside of VBLANK to look at the differences between each pair of consecutive states, and build a _draw queue_ listing all the parts of the nametable that need to be updated and what they need to be updated to.
 Then during VBLANK, iterate over the draw queue, applying the changes.
 The fewer the changes, the less time it will take.

 Since every cell in Conway's Game of Life is either dead or alive, I use a single bit